-- Reliability of high-speed rail-Capturing uncertainty around on-time reliability - Travel time in autonomous vehicles-Measuring the disutility of time spent in an automobile and considers how travel choices might change with autonomous vehicles - Visitor travel-Including out-of-state trips from tourism, business, and other travel - Induced travel-Including trips that would not have otherwise been made without the increased connections created by the HSR system - An enhanced penalty applied to long-distance HSR trips that require long access/egress travel time
+- Reliability of HSR-Captures uncertainty around on-time reliability. - Travel time in autonomous vehicles-Measures the disutility of time spent in an automobile and considering how travel choices might change with autonomous vehicles. - Visitor travel-Includes out-of-state trips from tourism, business, and other travel. - Induced travel-Includes trips that would not have otherwise been made without the increased connections created by the HSR system. - Travel time-Includes increased penalty applied to long-distance HSR trips that require long access/egress travel time.

-2.1.3 Ridership Comparison
+2.3 Ridership Comparison

-Based on the assumptions of the 2016 Business Plan, the EIR/EIS presents ridership forecasts for the initial segment of the Valley-to-Valley line in 2025 under the medium and high ridership forecasts.
-The EIR/EIS also presents ridership forecasts for Phase 1 in 2029 and the 2040 planning horizon.
-Table 1 presents a comparison of the ridership forecasts from the 2016 and 2018 Business Plans.
+The 2016 Business Plan presents ridership forecasts for the initial segment of the Valley-to-Valley Line in 2025 under the medium and high ridership forecasts.
+The 2016 Business Plan also presents ridership forecasts for Phase 1 in 2029 and the 2040 planning horizon.
+Table 1 compares these ridership forecasts from the 2016 and 2018 Business Plans.

-Based on the assumptions of the 2018 Business Plan, the extended Valley-to-Valley line would open in 2029 and carry 71 percent fewer annual riders compared to the HSR system described in the 2016 Business Plan.
-The ridership comparison for 2029 is not exact given that the 2016 Business Plan assumes Phase 1 would be open by 2029 and the 2018 Business Plan assumes that only the extended Valley-to-Valley line would be open by 2029.
+Based on the assumptions of the 2018 Business Plan, the extended Valley-to-Valley Line would open in 2029 and carry 71 percent fewer annual riders compared to the HSR system described in the 2016 Business Plan.
+The ridership comparison for 2029 is not exact given that the 2016 Business Plan assumes Phase 1 would be open by 2029 and the 2018 Business Plan assumes that only the extended Valley-to-Valley Line would be open by 2029.
 The most direct and applicable comparison is under 2040 conditions where both the 2016 and 2018 Business Plans assumed full build of the HSR system.
 As shown in Table 1, the 2018 Business Plan forecasts 9 to 18 percent fewer annual riders in 2040 than the 2016 Business Plan.